 Chetna (1970): Way before 'Dirty Picture' paid tribute to a woman's sexuality; this film had the courage to show a hard-drinking, hard-talking prostitute who didn't have a tragic story as a premise.
 The bold scenes didn't go down to well with the audience at that time and in an interview years later, 'Chetna' actress Rehana Sultan revealed that the film permanently damaged her image and career.

 Aandhi (1975): Directed by Gulzar, this film was banned by Indira Gandhi during the emergency as it was rumoured to be loosely based on her life.
-But Suchitra Sen's Indira Gandhi-sque pace (one hand on her saree pleats and another waving at the people), white hair-strands with oversized shades had too much in common with the Iron lady of India.
-Unhappy with the ban, the makers of the film added a scene where Aarti tells her father that Indira Gandhi is her idol and she too wants to serve the country like her.
+But Suchitra Sen's Indira Gandhi-sque pace (one hand on her saree pleats and another waving at the people), white hair-strands and simple cotton sarees with those oversized shades had too much in common with the Iron lady of India.
+Unhappy with the ban, the makers of the film added a scene where Aarti her father that Indira Gandhi is her idol and she too wants to serve the country.
 This was done to imply that film does not depict her life.
-After Congress lost in the 1977 elections, the ruling Janata party cleared it and 'Aandhi' premiered on national television.
+After Congress lost in the 1977 elections, the ruling Janata party cleared it and it premiered on national television.